How much does a loft conversion cost in 2025?

 Already a member?
 Log in

 Table notes: Prices include VAT.
-Data copyright BCIS 2024, reproduced with permission.
-Data is correct as of November 2024.
+Data copyright BCIS 2025, reproduced with permission.

 Dormer loft conversion costs